ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-29-aws-sysops-cloudwatch.md

 * Dashboard - A super cool way to visualize what is happening on your metrics using the AWS management console.

 # Monitoring

-uses the GetMetricStatistics command
-Look at SUM and difference between min and max values
+Use the `GetMetricStatistics` API command from the command line.
+From an analysis perspective, look at SUM and difference between min and max values to get an overall picture.

 ## EC2 Instances

 EC2 instances report CloudWatch metric every 5 minutes; selecting the "Enable CloudWatch detailed monitoring" to see the metrics in 1 minute intervals.
 Unlike many instance options you can enable this feature after the instance starts.

-The amount of memory being used, The amount of swap space used, How much disk space is available
+The amount of memory being used, The amount of swap space used, How much disk space is available; EC2 instances must have permissions to write information to CloudWatch.

 ### EBS
 Status checks run every 5 minutes.
 Can report ok, warning, impaired; and reports insufficient-data when running.